Multi-objective optimization via equivariant deep hypervolume approximation: Details on Experiments

 \subsection{Algorithmic details}

-\paragraph{Multi-objective Evolutionary Algorithms:} For both NSGA-II and SMS-EMOA we use the default settings in the open-source implementation of Pymoo \footnote{(\url{https://github.com/anyoptimization/pymoo})}, where only for SMS-EMOA we replace the hypervolume computation with DeepHV or the MC hypervolume approximation and all other settings are kept default.
-For the MC hypervolume approximation we use $10,000$ samples.
+\paragraph{Multi-objective Evolutionary Algorithms:} For, NSGA-II, NSGA-III, and SMS-EMOA we use the default settings in the open-source implementation of Pymoo \footnote{(\url{https://github.com/anyoptimization/pymoo})}, whereas only for SMS-EMOA we replace the hypervolume computation with DeepHV or the MC hypervolume approximation and all other settings are kept default.
+For the MC hypervolume approximation, we use $10,000$ samples.

+For NSGA-III, we create reference directions using the das-dennis approach \citep{Das1998Normal-boundaryProblems}.
+Where we used the following number of partitions: \{M=3:12, M=4:4, M=5:4, M=6:3, M=7:2, M=8:2, M=9:2, M=10:2\}

-\paragraph{Multi-objective Bayesian Optimization:} For all methods and experiments we use an independent Gaussian Process (GP) with a constant mean function and a Matérn-5/2 kernel with automatic relevance detection (ARD) and fit the GP hyperparameters by maximizing the marginal log-likelihood.
-All experiments are initialized with $2d+1$ randomly drawn datapoints.
-We then allow for a optimization budget of 150 function evaluations.
+\paragraph{Multi-objective Bayesian Optimization:} For all methods and experiments, we use an independent Gaussian Process (GP) with a constant mean function and a Matérn-5/2 kernel with automatic relevance detection (ARD) and fit the GP hyperparameters by maximizing the marginal log-likelihood.
+All experiments are initialized with $2d+1$ randomly drawn data points.
+We then allow for an optimization budget of 150 function evaluations.
 For qEHVI and qParEgo we use 128 quasi-MC samples.
 All methods are optimized using L-BFGS-B with 10 restarts and 64 raw samples (according to BoTorch naming convention).

 \paragraph{Methods using DeepHV:} We ensure that solution sets passed to DeepHV only contain non-dominated solutions and are shifted so that the reference point lies at $[0]^M$.
 This is done by subtracting the specified reference point from the solution set and applying non-dominated sorting to only keep the non-dominated solutions.